Real-Life Stories of Reversing Autoimmune Disease

 - Summary (58:29)

-- If your diagnosis wasn't discussed today, please know that these stories still apply to you.
-Autoimmune diseases have much in common, which is why they are treated similarly by conventional medicine, and why the paleo diet and lifestyle works for so many.
+- If you’d like to hear the prior Healing Stories podcasts, listen to episodes 1 and 14.
+I also have a written success story series here on my website.
+I feature a wide variety of diagnoses, but even if your diagnosis isn’t featured, please know that these stories still apply to you.
+Autoimmune diseases have much in common, which is why they are treated similarly by conventional medicine, and why the paleo diet and lifestyle benefits so many.

 - Outro (1:00:16)